 Ethnic Minorities in Hong Kong

-The ethnic minorities in Hong Kong, which are predominantly Nepalese, Pakistani and Indian, have a long history of living here with some even spanning a few generations.
-Unfortunately, many of them continue to face language barriers in their daily lives, thus limiting their work options to jobs that require low education and low skills.
-They become vulnerable to unemployment and poverty.
-Their problems are further strained by cultural and religious differences which leads to social division and communication challenges.
+The ethnic minorities in Hong Kong, which are predominantly Nepalese, Pakistani and Indian, have a long history of living here, with some even spanning a few generations.
+Unfortunately, many of these minorities who live in Hong Kong continue to face language barriers in their daily lives, thus limiting their work options to jobs that do not require significant education and that allow for low-level skills.
+Over time, they become vulnerable to unemployment and poverty.
+Their problems are further strained by cultural and religious differences which lead to social division and communication challenges.
 This, in turn, makes it more challenging for some ethnic minority families to integrate into Hong Kong society.

 - 2 Service Centres for Ethnic Minorities